 Investments which form part of a deceased's estate are re-valued at the date of death, so if they are sold there will be no capital gains tax to pay on any profits.

 An additional service which most professional advisers are able to provide is cashflow forecasting.
 This uses specialist technology to calculate the period of time over which a given investment portfolio might be expected to meet identified needs for income and or capital.

 Individuals are entitled to an annual exemption.
 If you think that your investments have made substantial gains and you have not yet made use of your annual allowance, you should consider taking financial advice as you may be able to utilise your annual allowance, or reinvest in an ISA (subject to the ISA limits).

 Income Tax is a tax you pay on your income.
 You don't have to pay tax on all types of income.
 You pay tax on things like: money you earn from employment, most pensions, interest on savings etc..
 You don't pay tax on things like: income from tax-exempt accounts, like Individual Savings Accounts (ISAs) and working tax credits, though the dividends paid into an ISA account carry a 10% income tax credit which cannot be reclaimed.

 See our Tax Tables »

-The Inheritance Tax threshold remains unchanged for 2020/21 at £325,000, whilst the family home allowance has increased to £175,000.
+The Inheritance Tax threshold remains unchanged for 2023/24 at £325,000, as has the family home allowance at £175,000.
 This means individuals (with direct dependants) will be offered a family home allowance so they can pass their home on to their children or grandchildren tax-free after their death.